ataffe/computer_vision/Gaussian_Filter/README.md

 # Gaussian Filter
+note: This module is built for python 3 becuase it uses tkinter to adjust both sigmas and kernel size.
+See the computer_vision folder for how to install python 3, opencv 3, matplotlib, and numpy.

 This is the folder for the gaussian filter quiz on teh udacity course ud810.
 I used the opencv functions: